 Support with homework

-Additional support for students when completing homework can be found in the school library which is open to students at break time, lunchtimes, and after school.
+Additional support for students when completing homework can be found in the school library which is open to students at break and lunch times.

-Whole school rewards systems should be used by subject teachers to reward exceptional performance in homework.
+Whole school rewards systems should be used by teachers to reward exceptional performance in homework.